-U-Conn.’s Azzi Fudd handling NCAA spotlight with ‘sweet, smiley face'
+U-Conn.’s Azzi Fudd handling NCAA spotlight with ‘sweet, smiley face’

 So devoted to forging chemistry within the locker room was Fudd that she would bring cupcakes to distribute after practice.
 But before sharing sweet treats with teammates, she would outwork everyone during drills and in intrasquad scrimmages, elevating the level of play throughout the roster.

-Though Fudd frequently dazzled overflow crowds around the Washington metropolitan area, much of her success came amid the still of an empty gymnasium, where she remained for hours following practice to refine not just her shooting form but also footwork, release point and other technical components.
+Though Fudd frequently dazzled overflow crowds around the D.C. area, much of her success came amid the still of an empty gymnasium, where she remained for hours following practice to refine not just her shooting form but also footwork, release point and other technical components.

-When the Cadets received a rare off day from practice, Fudd joined St. John’s athletes from other sports in the weight room, pushing herself to get stronger, knowing full well playing at the highest level of Division I would be far more demanding physically than in high school.
+When the Cadets received a rare off day from practice, Fudd joined St. John’s athletes from other sports in the weight room, pushing herself to get stronger, knowing full well playing at the highest level of Division I would demand far more physically than in high school.

 “The biggest adjustment, all the girls, I feel like they’re stronger for sure,” Fudd said of the transition from high school to college.
 “Also I think the IQ part of it, where in high school you would have teams that were good but weren’t as smart.
-I’ve learned a lot more on how to read the game that I didn’t necessarily need to know in high school because you could get away with being super skilled.”
+I’ve learned a lot more on how to read the game that I didn’t necessarily need to know in high school, because you could get away with being super skilled.”

 A sizable portion of her indoctrination came from being the daughter of Katie Smrcka-Duffy Fudd and Tim Fudd, both exceptional college basketball players.

-Smrcka-Duffy Fudd, a standout at Madison High School, is a member of the Virginia High School League Hall of Fame and was selected ACC freshman of the year at North Carolina State in 1997 before transferring to Georgetown.
+Smrcka-Duffy Fudd, a standout at Madison High, is a member of the Virginia High School League Hall of Fame and was selected ACC freshman of the year at North Carolina State in 1997 before transferring to Georgetown.

 Tim Fudd, a native of Falls Church, Va., played at American from 1991 through 1996, serving as team captain for two seasons.

-Having parents who have been through the recruiting process made Fudd’s journey in that regard virtually seamless, although the next hurdle for her, according to Auriemma, will be unique to this generation of players because of name, image and likeness.
+Having parents who went through the recruiting process made Fudd’s journey in that regard virtually seamless, although the next hurdle for her, according to Auriemma, will be new to this generation of players because of names, images and likenesses.

 “That whole NIL craziness that everybody thought, you opened the floodgates, and now every kid that signs a scholarship, with the scholarship comes a monthly check,” Auriemma said.
 “And in reality it only affects a certain few players, and she’s one of them. …

 “It’s a lot to handle for a young kid.
-People out there think it’s, ‘oh, yeah, wouldn’t it be great, that every day she has to go do a photo shoot somewhere.’
-Oh yeah, it’s just great.
+People out there think it’s, ‘Oh, yeah, wouldn’t it be great that every day she has to go do a photo shoot somewhere.’
+Oh, yeah, it’s just great.
 That’s what you did when you were 18, right?”